grtoverflow/PC-Malloc/README.md

 Setup
 ---------
 1. OS kernel update.
 NightWatch relies on page coloring technique to achieve cache resource allocation.
 Our kernel patch is under /kernel\_patch.
 This patch is for the linux kernel "kernel-2.6.32-71.el6".
-Please see /kernel\_patch/readme.txt for more details.
+See /kernel\_patch/readme.txt for more details.

 2. Install NightWatch library.
 The source code of NightWatch library is under /nightwatch\_v1.0.

+3. Modify memory allocator.
+If you are an allocator developer, and you may want to integrate NightWatch into your own memory allocator.
+Then you need to implement the interfaces defined in /nightwatch\_v1.0/allocator.h.
+In this project, we have integrated NightWatch into tcmalloc.
+You can take the modified allocator (under /gperftools-2.4\_NW_externed\_v1.0) as example.
+Or if you just want to try a cache-aware allocator, the modified tcmalloc can also be used.
+To use the allocator, you need to relink your application with -ltcmalloc.
+For more detailed information, see /gperftools-2.4\_NW_externed\_v1.0/readme.txt.

 Syetem Framework
 ---------